 If your family is eligible for insurance coverage for wrongful death in Nevada, you may receive financial compensation for several related losses.
 While no amount of money will ever equal your loved one’s life, compensation can help your family pay the bills and move forward.
 In general, the available compensation includes:

-Discuss the value of your case with a wrongful death attorney in Las Vegas before accepting an insurance settlement.
+Discuss the value of your case with a Las Vegas wrongful death attorney before accepting an insurance settlement.
 A lawyer will let you know if the amount being offered is fair and just based on the extent of your family’s losses.
 A lawyer can also investigate all of the insurance coverage options available on your behalf.